junxit/us-congress-bills-116/metadata.md

 - 2019-03-12 — Mr. Krishnamoorthi moved to suspend the rules and pass the bill.
 - 2019-03-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2664-2665)
 - 2019-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2664-2665)
+- 2019-03-13 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-03-14 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 40.